Gotzone Mora

 Basque Socialist Party ("Euskadiko Alderdi Sozialista – Euskadiko Ezkerra" / "Partido Socialista de Euskadi – Euskadiko Ezkerra"/ PSE-EE) till March 2008 when she was expelled from it for advocating support for the People's Party.
 Since 2008 she has been a member of the People's Party ("Partido Popular" / PP).

-Of humble origins, she has become knowledgeable on human migration and global social processes.
-She has been a sociology reader in the University of the Basque Country in Spain.
+Mora has experience on topics of human migration and global social processes.
+She was a sociology reader in the University of the Basque Country in Spain.
 She was an elected member of the Getxo municipality (Biscay) until 2007, and is a member of the intellectual group Foro Ermua (the Ermua Forum) and Democratic Citizenship.

-Due to her critical position towards the social policy of the leader of her party she has a banishment expedient waiting for resolution (2006).
+Due to Mora's critical position towards the social policy of the leader of her party, she has a banishment expedient waiting for resolution (2006).
 She has been targeted by the violent separatist organisation ETA.
 She has to attend her classes in the university escorted by bodyguards.
-She gives conferences to explain her beliefs about the current political situation in Spain.
+Mora additionally gives conferences to explain her beliefs about the current political situation in Spain.